 Some parents wonder if their child really needs to see an orthodontist so soon if the child isn’t bothered by his crooked teeth.
 After all, braces might be uncomfortable – so why not just wait a few years?
 But correcting crooked teeth or a misaligned bite benefits much more than just your child’s appearance.
 Teeth that aren’t properly aligned can be more difficult to keep clean, leading to cavities, gum disease, speech problems, and even tooth loss.
 A misaligned jaw can lead to pain or other jaw issues too.

 If your child’s dentist spots a potential issue that can be treated by an orthodontist, don’t delay.
-Most orthodontist will see your child for a consultation and talk with you about potential treatments before you move forward.
+The most orthodontist will see your child for a consultation and talk with you about potential treatments before you move forward.
 This way, you can get the proper information to put your mind at ease and make an informed decision about your child’s treatment.

 Healthy mouth, healthy child